Sugar Prices Fall as Potential Global Surplus Looms

 At the current prices, the market hasn't assigned any premium for the much lower global stocks, Mr. Singla said.
 Global stock-to-use ratio is likely to fall to 16.6% in the marketing year of 2017-2018, which will be the lowest since 1986-1987.

-The focus is still on India, the world's largest sugar consumer, analysts say, as India is the only place where supply is likely to fall short of demand.
+The focus is on India, analysts say, as it is one of the few places where supply is likely to fall short of demand.
 How much India's sugar production would be recovered, and to what extent its consumption would be normalized as the impact of demonetization fades, are the key factors for sugar's future price path, analysts say.

 Write to Carolyn Cui at carolyn.cui@wsj.com